aaronwalker/aaronwalker.github.com/_posts/2020-12-04-quarkus-lambda-containers.md

 ## Build the demo

-In the quarkus-lambda-demo run maven
+In the quarkus-lambda-demo run Maven.

 ```bash
 $ mvn clean install